JoaoRd019/Estudos-Programacao/gorjeta/readme.md

-Calcula 10% de gorjeta do valor da mesa
+Calcula a porentagem de gorjeta do valor da mesa